odisfm/zcx-core/docs/content/lessons/osc-output.md

 !!! warning
     The above settings are an example only; they will need to be set according to your network and situation.

-## Configuring what information is sent

-By default, all the data listed in [available outputs](#available-outputs) is sent.
-You can disable some (or all) of these outputs via the zcx file [preferences.yaml](../reference/file/preferences.md/#osc_output).

 ## OSC namespace

 An OSC message sent from zcx will use an address like this: